traffic-taffy/traffic-taffy/docs/gettingstarted.rst

 -------------------------------------

-The following table shows the differences in speeds for different levels on a sample set of 10,000 captured DNS packtes.
+The following table shows the differences in speeds for different levels on a sample PCAP file containing 10,000 captured DNS packets.
 Note: This is not an accurate study at all, just an example.

 =========== ============================
 Level       Speed